 Trust me, it is 100% possible to travel without going into debt – this is an attainable goal, I am living proof of that!
 It just takes a little planning, a lot of self-control, and a grave desire to be in control of your own life.

-So, this post tells you why you shouldn’t go into debt to travel, but how do you even save enough money to be able to travel in th first place?
-Stay tuned for next week’s post about this very topic.
-I’ll share my tips and tried and true advice on how to save for travel!
+So, this post tells you why you shouldn’t go into debt to travel, but how do you even save enough money to be able to travel in the first place?
+Check out my tips and tried and true advice for how to save for travel!